-The Route of the Romanesque, in partnership with the regional tourism entity of Porto and Northern Portugal, will once again be present at the AR&PA - Iberian Biennial of Cultural Heritage 2019, which this year will take place in the city of Leiria, between the 14th and 17th of October, under the theme of Youth and Heritage.
+The Route of the Romanesque is once again present at the AR&PA - Iberian Biennial of Cultural Heritage, which this year will take place in the city of Leiria, between the 14th and 17th of October, under the theme of Youth and Heritage.

 AR&PA is a meeting point and discussion forum for professionals and institutions involved in protecting and managing Cultural Heritage.
 Thanks to its exhibition area, a great variety of scientific and professional activities and its social programmes, it has become one of the leading trade fairs in the sector in Europe.

 The Iberian Biennial of Cultural Heritage is the result of the fusion, in 2017, of the Biennial of Heritage Restoration and Management AR&PA (Junta of Castile and León), held in Valladolid since 1998, and the Heritage Fair (Spira), an event created in 2013, in Portugal.

 The first edition of AR&PA with this Iberian format took place in the city of Amarante, from 13 to 15 October, 2017, and was promoted by the Route of the Romanesque.

 The event takes place alternately in Portugal (in a different place every odd year) and Spain (in Valladolid, every even year).